Showing 3 dogs

 Puppies need daily training sessions.
 Short, positive sessions work best (5 to 10 minutes, several times a day).
 Focus on house training, basic cues (sit, stay, come), and socialization with other dogs and people.
 Most Victoria rescues recommend enrolling in a positive-reinforcement puppy class within the first month of adoption.

 Rescue puppy adoption fees in Victoria run $250 to $700.
 The fee includes vaccinations, microchip, deworming, and spay or neuter when age-appropriate, which is roughly $700 to $1,200 of veterinary work bundled into the price.
 Compare that to $2,500 to $5,000+ for a breeder puppy.
-Foster-based rescues (Victoria Humane Society, Dog Bless, Broken Promises) sometimes sit at the higher end because their fees cover transport from northern BC or interior BC to the island.
+Foster-based rescues (Victoria Humane Society, Dog Bless, Broken Promises) sometimes sit at the higher end because their fees cover transport and veterinary intake, including Dog Bless transport of dogs from US shelters to Vancouver Island.